-We have sought to build a franchise in small-to medium-sized, less competitive markets, located on the outskirts of the larger metropolitan markets where we are positioned as a market leader.
+We have sought to build our franchise in small-to medium-sized, less competitive markets, located on the outskirts of the larger metropolitan markets where we are positioned as a market leader.
 Many of our markets are on the outskirts of these larger markets in close proximity to major interstate thoroughfares such as Interstates I-10 and I-75.
 Our three largest markets are Tallahassee (Leon County, Florida), Gainesville (Alachua County, Florida), and Macon (Bibb County, Georgia).
-In 13 of 18 markets in Florida and two of four markets in Georgia, we rank within the top four banks in terms of deposit market share.
-Furthermore, in the counties in which we operate, we maintain a 8.30% deposit market share in the Florida counties and 5.11% in the Georgia counties, suggesting that there is significant opportunity to grow market share within these geographic areas.
+In 12 of 18 markets in Florida and two of four markets in Georgia, we frequently rank within the top four banks in terms of deposit market share.
+Furthermore, in the counties in which we operate, we maintain an 8.26% deposit market share in the Florida counties and 5.09% in the Georgia counties, suggesting that there is significant opportunity to grow market share within these geographic areas.
 The larger employers in many of our markets are state and local governments, healthcare providers, educational institutions, and small businesses.
 While we realize that the markets in our footprint do not provide for potential growth that the larger metropolitan markets may offer, we believe our markets do provide good growth dynamics and have historically grown in excess of the national average.
 The value of these markets stems from the fact they are generally stable and less competitive, secondary markets.
 We strive to provide value added services to our clients by being not just their bank, but their banker.
 We believe this element of our strategy distinguishes Capital City Bank from our competitors.

 Our long-term vision remains to profitably expand our franchise through a combination of organic growth in existing markets and acquisitions.
 We have long understood that our core deposit funding base is a predominant driver of our profitability and overall franchise value, and have focused extensively on this component of our organic growth efforts in recent years.
+As the community banking sector continues to transform, we are focused on retaining strategies that operate effectively and are profitable while evaluating and executing strategies necessary to adapt to a changing operating environment, technology, and client behavior.

 While we have not been an active acquirer of banks since 2005, this component of our strategy is still in place.
 When evaluating potential acquisition opportunities, we will continue to weigh the value of organic growth initiatives versus potential acquisition returns and pursue the strategies that we believe provide the best overall return to our shareowners.

-We will continue to evaluate potential acquisition opportunities in Florida, Georgia, and Alabama with a particular focus on financial institutions located on the outskirts of larger, metropolitan areas.
-The primary areas that we are focusing on for expansion opportunities include Alachua, Marion, Hernando/Pasco counties in Florida, the western panhandle of Florida, and Bibb and surrounding counties in central Georgia.
+The focus of potential acquisition opportunities will be in Florida, Georgia, and Alabama with a particular focus on financial institutions located on the outskirts of larger, metropolitan areas, including Alachua, Marion, Hernando/Pasco counties in Florida, the western panhandle of Florida, and Bibb and surrounding counties in central Georgia.
 Our focus on some of these markets may change as we continue to evaluate our strategy and the economic conditions and demographics of any individual market.
-We will also continue to evaluate expansion opportunities in attractive new markets where acquisition opportunities are not feasible.
+We will also continue to evaluate de novo expansion opportunities in attractive new markets where acquisition opportunities are not feasible.
 We may also evaluate expansion opportunities including asset management, mortgage banking, and other financial businesses that are closely aligned with the business of banking.
 Embedded in our acquisition strategy is our desire to partner with institutions that are culturally similar, have experienced management and possess either established market presence or have potential for improved profitability through growth, economies of scale, or expanded services.
 Generally, these potential target institutions will range in asset size from \$100 million to \$500 million.